 Freelance profiles to consider to bootstrap a startup

 Business planning and finance

 Whether you’re a seasoned entrepreneur or a first-time company founder, it’s amazing what a business consultant can bring to the table.
-For example, if you’re a new business owner, a consultant can mould your business plan into something truly effective.
+For example, if you’re a new business owner, a consultant can mould your business plan into something truly effective to bootstrap a startup.